Korean Studies FAQ

 The program puts an equal emphasis on all areas.
 Students learn hangul in the first few weeks of Beginning Korean.
 Chinese characters (hanja) are introduced in Advanced Korean.

 The Korean Student Association is very active on campus.
-There were more than 230 international students from Korea on campus in Fall 2008, and their number continue to increase.
+There were more than 230 international students from Korea on campus in Fall 2008, and their number continues to increase.

 - Does the program offer a study-abroad program?